apache/pulsar/site2/docs/deploy-bare-metal.md

 ### Requirements

-Currently, Pulsar is available for 64-bit **macOS*, **Linux**, and **Windows**.
+Currently, Pulsar is available for 64-bit **macOS**, **Linux**, and **Windows**.
 To use Pulsar, you need to install 64-bit JRE/JDK 8 or later versions.

-> If you already have an existing ZooKeeper cluster and want to reuse it, you do not need to prepare the machines
+> If you already have an existing ZooKeeper cluster and want to reuse it, you do not need to prepare  additional machines
-> for running ZooKeeper.
+> running ZooKeeper.

 To run Pulsar on bare metal, the following configuration is recommended: